Registration, donations and tax receipts

 To register for a Team Diabetes event, you must create a profile on the Team Diabetes Events website.
 Then you can sign up for the event of your choice, by clicking on the Register for an Event link where you will be guided through the registration process.

 Does my $100 registration fee count toward my fundraising total?
 Do I get a tax receipt for it?

 The registration fee is an administrative fee and not a donation.
-It covers the costs incurred by the Canadian Diabetes Association (CDA) in enrolling members, mailing materials, and providing training.
+It covers the costs incurred by Diabetes Canada in enrolling members, mailing materials, and providing training.
 We are therefore not allowed to issue a tax receipt for this amount.

 How can I see who has donated to me?

 Once you are registered for the Team Diabetes program, you will be able to log in to our participants website and go to your My Events page.
 If you click the Magnifying Glass button, you will be able to view your list of donors and the amounts that have been donated.

 When a donation is made online, you will automatically receive an email notifying you of the donor and amount.

 What is the best way for people to donate to my campaign?

 Online donations are by far the best method.
 Our website is secure and your donors will have access to their tax receipts immediately.
 You will be advised by e-mail as soon as a donation has been made online, which will help you keep your records up-to-date.

 You can direct friends and family to the Team Diabetes Canada website where they can donate to your campaign by clicking on the ‘Pledge a Team Diabetes Participant’